sigstore/examples/README.md

-# Rekor monitors
+# Rekor examples

-This repository contains various scripts to gather materials from various software release sites and serialize the signing content into the rekor json format.
-Typically run as cron jobs or using sensible timers, they will retrieve new release signing material when available and automatically update rekors transparency log.
+This repository contains example code and rekor populators (scripts that pull down information from release sites and load them into rekor).